circleboom/docker-circleboom-db-postgres/README.md

 Replace ```:80``` with your domain name to get automatic https via LetsEncrypt.
 Add your domain to serve only https (recommended)

-Don't forget to set your DNS first as Caddy will automatically validate and create certificates for you;
+Don't forget to set your DNS first as Caddy will automatically validate and create certificates for you as soon as it started.

 ```
 db.myawesomedomain.com {